torvalds/linux/Documentation/virt/kvm/devices/xive.rst

 Only one XIVE instance may be instantiated.
 A guest XIVE device requires a POWER9 host and the guest OS should have support for the XIVE native exploitation interrupt mode.
-If not, it should run using the legacy interrupt mode, referred as XICS (POWER7/8).
+If analt, it should run using the legacy interrupt mode, referred as XICS (POWER7/8).

 * Device Mappings